opendoor/pggen/cmd/pggen/README.md

     of being able to use a postgres-native query).
   - It uses command line flags rather than a single configuration file for configuration, which I find more confusing.

+`sqlc` has been released pretty recently and looks pretty good.
+I have not investigated it all that deeply.